Namaeus/Codesign_ReadMe/cd_multicharacter.md

 - This is completely optional and we do not reccomend using this option unless you have advanced knowledge of lua.
 - **WARNING** if you are not 100% sure what you are doing here, please contact a member of the Codesign Team before implementing these changes.
-- When using this method, you will need to replace the native method of getting the steam id `GetPlayerIdentifiers(source[1]`, with `xPlayer.identifier` for all of your server sided scripts.
+- When using this method, you will need to replace the native method of getting the steam id `GetPlayerIdentifiers(source[1]`, with `xPlayer.identifier` for all of your server sided resources.

-**ESX version 1.1 - essentialmode/server/main.lua/line 41 - replace the existing block of code with this.**
+**ESX version 1.1 - essentialmode/server/main.lua/line 41** - replace the existing block of code with this.

 	RegisterServerEvent('es:firstJoinProper')
 	AddEventHandler('es:firstJoinProper', function(charID)